 - 1. A penalty is accepted for a live-ball foul(s) (Exception: Rule 10-2-5-a).
-The period is not extended if the foul is by the team in possession and the statement of the penalty includes loss of down (A.R.
+At the option of the offended team, the period is not extended if the foul is by the team in possession and the statement of the penalty includes loss of down (A.R.
 3-2-3-VIII). - 2.
 There are offsetting fouls. - 3.
-An official sounds his whistle inadvertently or otherwise incorrectly signals the ball dead. - b.
+An official sounds their whistle inadvertently or otherwise incorrectly signals the ball dead. - b.
 Additional untimed downs will be played until a down is free of the circumstances in statements 1, 2 and 3 of Rule 3-2-3-a (above). - c.
 If a touchdown is scored during a down in which time in a period expires, the period is extended for the try (Exception: Rule 8-3-2-a).